malach-it/developers.boruta/docs/ssi-overview.md

+# About Self-Sovereign Identity

 ## Context

 In the evolution of digital identity management, the [OAuth 2.0 authorization framework](https://datatracker.ietf.org/doc/html/rfc6749) has been a pivotal standard, providing secure delegated access to resources.
 Yet, a newer paradigm is emerging that promises to revolutionize how identities are managed online: **the Self-Sovereign Identity (SSI)**.

 SSI positions the individual at the center of the digital identity narrative, providing a more personal and autonomous approach to identity management.